 These full-page ads are shown in between two pages or views within the app experience.
 In between two levels of a game, for example, interstitial ads take advantage of this time to provide a fully immersive advertisement.

 In this example, Wordscapes takes advantage of the time between games of solitaire.
 It’s a great time to catch users as they prepare for the next screen or another round of gameplay.

 Consider using interstitial ads in your user acquisition strategy to take advantage of the user’s undivided attention.
-Unlike banner ads that become peripheral and possibly unnoticed, interstitial ads can be a great way to inform users quickly while you have their attention.
+Unlike banner ads that become peripheral and possibly go unnoticed, interstitial ads can be great ways to inform users quickly while you have their attention.

 App discovery takes place primarily on the App Store.
-In fact, 70% of App Store visitors use search to find apps and the conversion rate for Apple’s search ads are reportedly 50%.07
+In fact, 70% of App Store visitors use search to find apps and the conversion rate for Apple’s search ads is reportedly 50%.*

 With success rates like this, these ads are essential for mobile marketers to get right.